Zero0Q/TraktVision/README.md

 1. Authenticate with Trakt
 2. Set the refresh rate (in minutes)
+3. Enter their TMDB API key
-3. Use the generated URL to add the addon to Stremio
+4. Use the generated URL to add the addon to Stremio

 ## Error Handling and User Feedback